herczy/codega/README.rst

 What is codega?
 ----

-codega is a code-generator which creates C/C++/Python/etc. code from an XML file.
-The XML file can be used to specify structures (among other things) in the protocol.
+codega is a code-generator framework for creating C/C++/Python/etc. code from an XML source.
+This XML file source can have any format desired if the appropriate generator is written.

 What stage is it in?
 ----

-It's in the very beginning.
-It doesn't do much yet beyond parsing a few rudimentary node types and dumping them.
-It can be tried out:
+It's in the beginning.
+At this point it's unstable, many features get added or removed on a whim (but after proper planning, of course :) ) It doesn't do much yet beyond providing a framework and having a few examples.
+You can try it out:

-    $ ./cgmake -c examples/basic/codega.xml
+    $ ./cgx make -c examples/basic/codega.xml

 Where can I find it?
 ----